 Learn how to transform basic IKEA Lack Tables Using Stencils.
 This a great inexpensive hack to makeover the basic Lack Table into a statement piece on a budget.

 Who doesn’t love an IKEA hack, I know I do!
-Ikea furniture has so much potential to be transformed to your liking and I love how budget friendly the furniture is as well.
-If you want to see more of my IKEA Hacks be sure to check out this Unique Ikea Coffee Table Makeover as well my One of Kind Ikea Buffet Table.
+Ikea furniture has so much potential to be transformed into your liking and I love how budget-friendly the furniture is as well.

 Today I will show you guys how I transformed basic IKEA Lack tables into stunning side tables perfect for a bedroom or living room.

 Clear Gloss Spray (highly recommend)